For the young & young at heart, we have curated 35 things that will make your trip Defy Ordinary:

 12. Enjoy a JAS Café show.
 JAS hosts various JAS Café performances throughout the summer at multiple venues including JAS Café downstairs at The Little Nell, the rooftop of the Aspen Art Museum, and at the Cooking School of Aspen.

 14. Stand up paddleboard on Northstar Preserve.
 This mellow spot is perfect for SUPers of all level.
 Educate yourself on how to enjoy this wonderful area responsibly: www.northstaraspen.com

 15. Enjoy a game of volleyball at Koch Park.
-Koch Park is always happening in the summer with groups of millennials playing volleyball in the sand courts or just hanging out and enjoying the sunshine.
+Koch Park is always happening in the summer with groups of younger people playing volleyball on the sand courts or just hanging out and enjoying the sunshine.

 16. Meet up with Aspen Trailheads for a Thirsty Thursday run.
 Each week in the summer the Aspen trailheads, a social running group, meet on Thursdays at 6:30 p.m. at the Old Power House on Mill Street for a run followed by drinks at a local bar in town.

 17. Enjoy over 78 miles of mountain biking in Snowmass.

 18. Hike to Crested Butte.
 The 11-mile hike from Aspen to Crested Butte is one of the most memorable and popular trips at the peak of summer for wildflower season in July and early fall in September.